Brenda McAnespie: Early life

 Brenda grew up in Scotstown, County Monaghan.
 She attended Urbleshanny National School and played Gaelic football on the boys' team at a time when ladies' Gaelic football was not widely played.
 At 13 or 14 this was no longer allowed and she switched to indoor soccer, playing as a goalkeeper.

 She married Vincent McAnespie in 1989.

 Sporting career

 In 1991 ladies' football began in Monaghan and McAnespie was involved from the beginning.
-They won the 1992 All-Ireland Junior Ladies' Football Championship, and went on the dominate the senior competition in the 1990s.
+They won the 1992 All-Ireland Junior Ladies' Football Championship, and went on to dominate the senior competition in the 1990s.
 McAnespie played in six All-Ireland senior finals, winning in 1996 and 1997.
 She won three All Stars, in 1996, 1997 and 1999.

 McAnespie retired from county football in 2006.

 In 2008, she was on an Emyvale team that won the All-Ireland Ladies Intermediate Club Football Championship, along with her daughters Ciara and Aoife.

 McAnespie was named by the Irish Independent on a list of "The 10 greatest women GAA [sic] players of all time" in 2015.
 She was the subject of a 2020 Laochra Gael episode.